-Downwards movement remains above the invalidation point for the main Elliott wave count and above the last swing low on the daily chart.
-Two Elliott wave counts remain valid.
+Downwards movement remains above the invalidation point and within the channel on the hourly chart.
+Both main and alternate Elliott wave counts remain valid.